MeowcaTheoRange/Dizzy-AU/README.md

 Perhaps it will also be formatted in multiple ways, database-sortable, human-readable, and maybe even a big fat single-file text doc.
 Either way it ends up, it will sit here.

-## What is the Dizzy AU?

-The Dizzy AU is a Sonic AU, where the only conflict around is the conflict of absolute boredom.

-It's a slice-of-life "RP" story ran by MeowcaTheoRange.
-It's not very interesting, only bringing low-lit grammar and barely any newlines.

 ## ⚠️⚠️ WARNING ⚠️⚠️

 Mature content __is ahead.__ Please be wary of these themes: